katharine90/Spring-CRUD-Web/README.md

-This is a Spring application with a front and back-end.
-(Front-end build with jsp).
+This is a Spring application with a front and back-end (front-end build with jsp).
 This application is connected to a mysql database written with jdbctemplate.
-You can perform simple crud operations (create, read, update and delete) with a user form.
+You can perform simple crud operations (create, read, update and delete) from a user form.

 To run the project:
 * Create a database with a 'member' table.